FORTFANOP/fortfanop/README.md

 -->

 - 🔭 I’m currently working on improving my skillset
-- 🌱 I’m currently attempting to learn AI/ML and Robotics
+- 🌱 I’m currently learning AI/ML and Robotics
 - 📫 How to reach me: joelm24@iitk.ac.in
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->